Xeno-estrogens Part 2: Support Your Methylation Pathways for Breast Health

 The good news is that when methylation processes are working properly, they can change xeno-estrogens and other “aggressive” estrogens into milder forms, which is great news for Breast Cancer prevention.

 • Reduce Your Toxic Load.
 This may seem obvious, but avoiding toxins is probably the most important thing you can do to help your methylation processes and reduce xeno-estrogenic loads.
-Go organic with not only your veggies, but also meats as well.
+Go organic with not only your veggies but also meats as well.
 Filter your water of not just pathogens, but chemical additives too, including fluoride.
 Replace chemically-ladened sundry and household products with naturally-based ones and, of course, if you smoke, stop!
 These four steps can do wonders to support your overall body health.

 • Support your liver.
 The liver’s main job is detoxification and is heavily interconnected with methylation, especially the conversion of certain substances like folate to glutathione, one of the most powerful antioxidants in your body.
-An effective action you can take to support your liver is to administer coffee enema at least once a week (more if you are on a breast cancer healing journey).
+An effective action you can take to support your liver is to administer a coffee enema at least once a week (more if you are on a breast cancer healing journey).
 Studies have shown that the phytochemicals kahweol and cafestol in coffee can activate glutathione and promote cellular detoxification.

 • Consider targeted supplementation.
 Some supplements that target methylation include Methyl Support, which supplies synergistically B vitamins to support methylation and homocysteine metabolism, Brocco Power which contains sulforaphane extracted from broccoli sprouts, and Haelan, a fermented soy product that balances estrogen methylation pathways through isoflavones.

-Unfortunately, methylation is rarely addressed by traditional doctors and a seriously overlooked piece of the puzzle when it comes to Breast Cancer.
+Unfortunately, methylation is rarely addressed by traditional doctors and is a seriously overlooked piece of the puzzle when it comes to Breast Cancer.
 It is very important to know about and keep in check if you are on a Healthy Breast journey.
 If you have a tendency towards obesity or have (or have had) painful menstrual periods, estrogen methylation may be an issue for you.
 There is a simple at-home urine test you can do to find out for sure.
-In addition, following even a few of the above steps will take you far towards balancing methylation and good health in general.
+In addition, following even a few of the above steps will take you far toward balancing methylation and good health in general.

 Learn more about this process in the Survive & Thrive online program featuring some of the top healers and doctors in the world!